stanford-rc/www.sherlock.stanford.edu/src/docs/advanced-topics/node-features.md

 !!! danger "Many node feature combinations are impossible to satisfy"

     Many combinations will result in impossible conditions, and will make jobs impossible to run on any node.
-The scheduler is usualyl able to detect this and reject the job at submission time.
+The scheduler is usually able to detect this and reject the job at submission time.

     For instance, submitting a job requesting an Intel CPU on the HDR IB